Velocity Credit Cards

 Let’s start with the basics.
 What is a Velocity card?
 A Velocity card is a credit card that earns points on Virgin Australia’s Velocity rewards program.
 There are two ways it can do this.

-Direct Earn: With this type of Velocity card, you earn Velocity Points on your spending without having to ‘opt in’.
+Direct Earn: You'll earn Velocity Points on your spending without having to ‘opt in’.
 Any points you earn go directly to your Velocity account, making it a no fuss option.
 Examples of direct earn Velocity cards include those offered by Virgin Money, and those co-branded with Australian card providers, such as American Express, NAB or Westpac.

 Opt In: With this type of card, you earn points within the card’s rewards program.
 You can then choose to opt in to Velocity, or transfer your points to your Velocity account manually.
 An example of this type of card would be those that earn on the Amplify program.